Francisco5674/Regularity/README.md

 ### Figueroa, N., & Guadalupi, C. (2023).
 Signaling through tests.
 The Quarterly Review of Economics and Finance, 92, 25-34.

-This repository saves the code which can solve an single crossing problem based on beliefs.
+This repository saves the code which can solve a single crossing problem based on beliefs.
 In order to do so, the main tool is a new bisection algorithm that is capable of solving multiple equations simultaneously.

 I am going to copy a relevant extract of the paper just to give the context I need to explain my code.

-## The model
+## The model :scroll:

 A firm (sender) sells a product of initially unknown quality, which can be either good ($v = 1$) or bad ($v = 0$).
 The firm is privately informed about his type $\theta \in \{H,L\}$, the probability of producing a good-quality product, i.e. $\theta = \mathbb{P}(v = 1)$, with $0 \leq L \leq H \leq 1$.
 Therefore, a high-type firm is more likely to produce good-quality products, but cannot be sure about it.
 We assume that quality is exogenous and marginal costs of production are zero for both types.